NyanLinHtutRain/sentiment-analyzer/README.md

 # 💬 AI-Powered Sentiment Analyzer (Serverless on AWS)

-This project is a fully serverless web application that performs real-time sentiment analysis using **Amazon Comprehend**, logs user input and results in **DynamoDB**, and delivers everything through a clean, interactive frontend hosted on **GitHub Pages**.
+This project is a fully serverless web app that performs real-time sentiment analysis using **Amazon Comprehend**, stores results in **DynamoDB**, and delivers an interactive frontend via **GitHub Pages**.

 ---